mccombs/vtech2/content/doc/api-primer.md

 - Allocations

+- Investors

 - Distributions

-- Investors

 As you peruse the API documentation in GraphiQL, you'll see these objects appearing in root-level fieldnames, type names, and other areas of the API.

-### Example Queries

 The examples below represent a good starting point for your exploration of the Vertalo API.

 #### Query Assets